Skip to main content

 Church Administration Software

-As we mentioned at the top of this article, good stewardship of our resources and people is of the utmost importance as we focus on church administration.
+As we mentioned at the top of this article, good stewardship is a biblical mandate.
+Managing our resources and people is of the utmost importance as we focus on church administration.
 While many of the facets of administration move beyond the bounds of apps and software that can keep track of attendance, tithes, and service opportunities, it is still a good practice to stay in touch with the practical realities of where your church is at developmentally.

 In fact, we have done a roundup of the best church administration software.
 Our pick out of this list would be GoDoChurch.
 Not only does it allow you to track some of the basic information like names and addresses but also allows you to track important dates and events for each member.
 Our favorite part, though?
 GoDoChurch has Growth Paths so that members can engage in seminars and courses to advance their own way through a discipleship curriculum either in tandem with your own or completely solo.